-I’d always wanted to go to Las Casas Filipinas de Acuzar in Bataan.
-This summer, Hali and I went with my family for an overnight stay in this heritage resort!
-Here’s our overnight stay experience and comprehensive travel guide to Las Casas Filipinas de Acuzar.
+I’d always wanted to go to Las Casas Filipinas de Acuzar in Bataan, ever since it had started to become popular in social media.
+This summer, Hali and I went with my family finally went here for an overnight stay.
+Here’s our experience at Las Casas Filipinas de Acuzar.

-Our experience in Las Casas Filipinas de Acuzar
+Our staycation in Las Casas Filipinas de Acuzar

 Most people opt for a day tip in Las Casas Filipinas de Acuzar and I rarely read blogs that post about overnight experiences, so I was really curious what our experience would be.